Mixing Individual and Collective Behaviours to Predict Out-of-Routine Mobility: Results

 where $1 - S^{(u)}_i$ is the confidence of model $M_{i}^{(u)}$ in relying on individual information.
 To derive Markov transition probabilities, we normalise $M_i^{(u)}, \forall i$ using the softmax function:

 where $l_1,l_2, \dots l_n$ are the transition probabilities of $M_i^{(u)}$ in Equation \ref{eq:ic-od}.
 When a transition from location $i$ is not represented in $\mathcal{H}^{(u)}$, the probability distribution $I^{(u)}_i$ is empty, and we set $S^{(u)}_i = 1$ to indicate maximum uncertainty.
 In such instances, no historical data is available for location $i$, and the model prediction relies solely on collective information in $C_i$.
-Figure \ref{fig:Fig0}C-E illustrates how model $M_i^{(u)}$ works.
+Fig.~\ref{fig:Fig0}C-E illustrates how model $M_i^{(u)}$ works.

 We employ the notations $I$, $C$, and $M$ to represent the models exploiting individual, collective, and their combination.
-To derive $I$ and $C$ for real individuals, we use privacy-enhanced GPS trajectories collected in Boston, Seattle, and New York City (NYC) from January 3rd to March 1st, 2020 (see Supplementary Note 1).
+To derive $I$ and $C$ for real individuals, we use privacy-enhanced GPS trajectories collected in Boston, Seattle, and New York City (NYC) from January 3rd to March 1st, 2020 (see Supplementary Note S1, Supplementary Table S1, Supplementary Figure S1).
 We tessellate the cities into rectangular tiles (locations) of $1.2$ km $\times$ $609.4$ m, corresponding to GeoHashes of level 6.
 These tiles are the basis for mapping user's stops and computing users' trajectories (see Methods).
-To address potential under- and over-representation issues, we filter out trajectories with less than four points ($|P^{(u)}| < 4$), users with fewer than two trajectories ($|\mathcal{H}^{(u)}| < 2$), and remove the top 95th percentile of the most represented users (see Supplementary Note 1).
-Figure \ref{fig:Fig0}A-B shows examples of $I$ and $C$ derived from the GPS dataset for the city of Boston.
+To address potential under- and over-representation issues, we filter out trajectories with less than four points ($|P^{(u)}| < 4$), users with fewer than two trajectories ($|\mathcal{H}^{(u)}| < 2$), and remove the top 95th percentile of the most represented users (see Supplementary Note S1, Supplementary Figure S3).
+Fig.~\ref{fig:Fig0}A-B shows examples of $I$ and $C$ derived from the GPS dataset for the city of Boston.

 For each individual $u$, we allocate 80\% of their least recent trajectories for model training, while the 20\% most recent trajectories form the test set.
 During the training phase, for each location $i$ and user $u$, we compute $I^{(u)}_i$, $C_i$, and $S^{(u)}_i$.
 Subsequently, we perform next location predictions on the test set and assess the models' performance using the top-5 accuracy metric (ACC@5).
 ACC@5 is a standard metric for evaluating next location prediction tasks and represents the percentage of instances where the correct next location is among the top five predicted destinations \cite{luca2023trajectory, luca2021survey}.